Recipes, Uncategorized

 1. Combine dough ingredients in the bowl of the mixer.

-2. Mix on speed 2 with dough hook attachment for 5-10 minutes or until dough has formed into a ball.
+2. Mix on speed 2 with dough hook attachment for about 5 minutes or until dough has formed into a ball.
 Stop the mixer and scrape the sides of the bowl as needed.
 If you don’t have a mixer, knead by hand until all the dough is mixed thoroughly.
 A wooden spoon may be useful for this as well.
+Don’t over knead the dough or it’s harder for the “cutlets” to stay in shape when you’re forming and cooking!

 4. On a dough mat or parchment paper, roll the pieces out to about 1/2 – 1 inch thickness.